Mac (computer): 2012–present: Tim Cook era

-Following a period of deteriorating health, Steve Jobs resigned as CEO on August 24, 2011, and Tim Cook was named as his successor.
-Cook's first keynote address marked the release of iCloud, moving the "digital hub" from the Mac to the cloud.
-In 2012, the MacBook Pro was refreshed with a Retina display, while the iMac was slimmed and lost its SuperDrive.
+Due to deteriorating health, Steve Jobs resigned as CEO on August 24, 2011, after which he died that year on October 5.
+Tim Cook was named as his successor.
+Cook's first keynote address launched iCloud, moving the digital hub from the Mac to the cloud.
+In 2012, the MacBook Pro was refreshed with a Retina display, and the iMac was slimmed and lost its SuperDrive.

-During Cook's first few years as CEO, Apple fought back media criticisms that it could no longer innovate without Jobs.
+During Cook's first few years as CEO, Apple fought media criticisms that it could no longer innovate without Jobs.
 In 2013, Apple introduced a new cylindrical Mac Pro, with marketing chief Phil Schiller exclaiming "Can't innovate anymore, my ass!".
 The new model had a miniaturized design with a glossy dark gray cylindrical body and internal components organized around a central cooling system.
 Tech reviewers praised the 2013 Mac Pro for its power and futuristic design; however, it was poorly received by professional users, who criticized its lack of upgradability and the removal of expansion slots.